mazeor9/r6-data.js/README.md

 ```

 Retrieving all seasons by calling `getSeasons()` without any parameters.
-Filtering seasons by name using the `name` parameter.
+- Filtering seasons by name using the `name` parameter.
-Filtering seasons by map using the `map` parameter.
+- Filtering seasons by map using the `map` parameter.
-Filtering seasons by operators using the `operators` parameter.
+- Filtering seasons by operators using the `operators` parameter.
-Filtering seasons by weapons using the `weapons` parameter.
+- Filtering seasons by weapons using the `weapons` parameter.
-Filtering seasons by description using the `description` parameter.
-Filtering seasons by code using the `code` parameter.
-Filtering seasons by start date using the `startDate` parameter.
-These filtering options allow you to retrieve specific seasons based on different criteria.
-You can use them individually or combine them to get the desired subset of seasons.

 ## Getting Attachment Information